AFRICA

 Restrictions that are not deemed to be ancillary are not necessarily unlawful.
 They are assessed under the general rules governing arrangements (Article 4(1) and 5 CA, the Swiss equivalent to Article 101(1) TFEU).

-ComCo and its Secretariat have stated that they have the power to prohibit a concentration based on Article 7 CA (the Swiss equivalent to Article 102 TFEU) (based on the Continental Can doctrine).
+ComCo and its Secretariat have stated that they have the power to prohibit a merger based on Article 7 CA (the Swiss equivalent to Article 102 TFEU) (based on the Continental Can doctrine).
 However, so far ComCo has never used this alleged power (also in cases where dominant undertakings acquired their competitors and where that transaction fell below the notification thresholds).
 Also, it is doubtful whether ComCo indeed has this right.

 5) May an authority order a split-up of a business irrespective of a merger?